adrianw1832/clojure_koans/README.md

 # Clojure Koans

+This is the repo for my attempt at learning and working through the Clojure Koans.

+### Description

 The Clojure Koans are a fun and easy way to get started with Clojure - no experience assumed or required.
 Just follow the instructions below to start making tests pass!